AhmedGamal2212/12in23-Challenge-Solution-Libraries/Elixir Solution Library/README.md

 # Learning Elixir

-This repository is dedicated to my journey learning Elixir, a functional programming language.
+This directory is dedicated to my journey learning Elixir, a functional programming language.
 Here I will post my solutions to Exercism and LeetCode challenges, as well as other projects related to the Elixir language.

 ## Exercism Solutions
 I will be posting my solutions to the Elixir Exercism exercises.